MP Estate Planning UK

 Strategies to Minimise Inheritance Tax

-There are several approaches to reducing inheritance tax liability, ensuring more of your estate goes to your loved ones.
-Effective estate planning is crucial in this regard.
+There are several legitimate approaches to reducing your Inheritance Tax liability, ensuring more of your estate goes to your loved ones rather than to HMRC.
+The key is to act early — the most effective strategies need time to work.

 Gifting Assets During Your Lifetime